OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 The intermediary values are calculated using a linear interpolation between the bounding destination values of the corresponding range.
+Source values should be monotonically non-decreasing.
+Clamping is performed for input pixel values outside of the range specified by the LUT.
+That is, if an input pixel value is lower than the minimum source value, then the destination value corresponding to that minimum source value is used as the output pixel value.
+And similarly for an input pixel value that is greater than the maximum source value.

 The ComplexSource supports fetching a color component from a source raster band that has a color table.
 The ColorTableComponent value is the index of the